-Biobased chemicals and biofuels are steadily taking root thanks to both popular appeal and political support.
+Biobased chemicals and biofuels have taken root thanks to both popular appeal and political support.
 The consumer and political goals of reducing America’s dependence on foreign oil, enhancing national security, and greening the economy converge in biobased chemicals and advanced biofuels, the promising technology of producing commercial chemicals and fuels from renewable resources.
 With Congress’s commitment to advanced biofuels found in the 2007 Energy Independence and Security Act, compelling incentives to invest in and support growth of biotechnologies has spurred record production.
-Some estimate biobased chemicals' share of the global chemical industry will grow from 2 percent to 22 percent by 2025.

 Much of the growth in biofuels technology development has been driven by the fuel-blending requirements set in the U.S. Environmental Protection Agency’s (EPA) Renewable Fuel Standard (RFS).
 But the RFS, along with other statutory incentives, is still tentative as biotechnology limitations have hampered a seamless adoption of advanced biofuels.